-Charter Communications, Inc. is a holding company whose primary asset as of March 31, 2003 is a 46.5% controlling common equity interest in Charter Communications Holding Company, LLC.
+Charter Communications Holdings, LLC ("Charter Holdings") is a holding company whose primary assets as of March 31, 2003 are equity interests in its cable operating subsidiaries.
+Charter Holdings is a subsidiary of Charter Communications Holding Company, LLC ("Charter Holdco"), which is a subsidiary of Charter Communications, Inc. ("Charter").
 We own and operate cable systems serving approximately 6.5 million customers at March 31, 2003.
-"We," "us" and "our" refer to Charter Communications, Inc. and its subsidiaries.
+"We," "us" and "our" refer to Charter Holdings and its subsidiaries.
 We own and operate cable systems that provide a full range of video, data, telephony and other advanced broadband services.
 We also provide commercial high-speed data, video, telephony and Internet services as well as advertising sales and production services.